 I’ve talked about food, I’ve talked about drinks, now it’s time for condiments.
 When it Spain, be sure to try real aioli.
 There’s no mayonnaise in it, just simply garlic and olive oil.
 And an aioli bowl is a great souvenir to take home too.

 Want to save this list of Spanish Food for your trip to Spain?
 Pin it to your travel board!

 Originally Published Aug 10, 2012, Updated 2018

-Want to save these tips for Spain?
+Want to save this list of what to eat in Spain?
 Pin it!